Precious vs. Semi-Precious Gemstones: What’s the Difference

 The use of the terms “precious” and “semi-precious” to describe gemstones has become somewhat inadequate.
 Gemstones such as diamonds, emeralds, rubies, and sapphires were traditionally classified as “precious”, based on their high value and rarity.

-Valuable stones are determined by multiple factors including their color, clarity, cut, and carat weight, all of which can significantly influence their cost.
+Valuable stones are determined by multiple factors, including their color, clarity, cut, and carat weight, all of which can significantly influence their cost.

 Emerging Trends in Categorization

 When all is said, the most vital aspect of a stone remains its relationship to its owner.
-Whether a birthstone, engagement stone, friendship offering, or home decor statement piece, the beauty and admiration for your piece depends on its personal connection to you.
+Whether a birthstone, engagement stone, friendship offering, or home decor statement piece, the beauty and admiration for your piece depend on its personal connection to you.

-No dollar figure can accurately capture the true satisfaction of your valuable stone and the joy it brings to you and into your home.
+valuable stone and the joy it brings to you and into your home.

 To see some fantastic examples of beautiful gemstone jewelry, visit our online gallery.

-And for gorgeous gemstones to spice up your home decor, explore limited-edition crystal Towers Geodes, and lovely Carved Crystals.
+And for gorgeous gemstones to spice up your home decor, explore limited-edition crystal Towers Geodes and lovely Carved Crystals.

 Other Gemstone Stories To Enjoy